 Can I learn massage therapy online from home?

-Yes, online programs do require initiative and self-discipline, but we also provide support to help you build those skills.
+Yes, but not completely.
+IMC does require 1.5 days on campus each week for instruction and hands-on learning.
+And, yes, online programs do require initiative and self-discipline, but we also provide support to help you build those skills.
 Orientation and your first day of class includes exercises in scheduling to balance your school work with family and job.
 Sample study schedules are provided and then individually adapted to your specific situation.
 Weekly campus attendance in the classroom allows students to meet and discuss as well as to practice hands-on skills.
 This combination of home study and supervised hands-on practice optimizes learning and time efficiency.

 I’m not a techie.
 Can I really study online?